Looking for a flavorful vegetarian meal that keeps you full? This Mushroom Fried Rice is easy, filling, and loaded with flavor and texture.

 Then, with the pan still over medium heat, pour the eggs into the well, so they can scramble directly on the hot pan.

-Once the egg is in the well, let it sit for about 1 minute, before using a wooden spoon to push it around and scramble it.
-When the eggs are fully cooked and fluffy, use the spoon to crush the egg into smaller pieces.
+Let the egg cook for about a minute, then push it around to scramble it.
+When the eggs are fully cooked and fluffy, use the spoon to crush the egg into smaller pieces and stir to distribute the eggs throughout the fried rice.

 I love to garnish this fried rice with a little bit of toasted sesame oil, sesame seeds, and green onion.
 Keep the salt, pepper, and soy sauce on hand in case you want a little more on your serving.

-This Mushroom Fried Rice is delicious on its own, but also makes a great side dish.
+This Mushroom Fried Rice is delicious on its own but also makes a great side dish.

 I love serving this with these Teriyaki Brussels Sprouts or this Sticky Orange Tofu.